A lot or a little?

 What parents need to know

-Parents need to know the movie touches on issues such as divorce and absentee parents.
+Parents need to know that One Fine Day touches on issues including divorce and absentee parents.
 One child wanders off continuously, scaring caregivers.
-Overall this is light, romantic, escapist fare.
+There's some swearing ("s--t," "a--hole," "bastard," etc.), plus kissing, innuendo, and scenes of a woman in her bra.
+But overall this is light, romantic, escapist fare.

 What's the story?